Raiondesu/eventhoven/README.md

 ---

 ### `eventMap`

-> Creates an event-map from event signatures
+Creates an event-map from event signatures.

 **Parameters**: